 Toby is a five-year-old male domestic short-haired cat who enjoys the outdoors.
 He is affectionate and friendly but prefers his own space and all paws on the floor.

-These animals are available from a variety of shelters and rescue organizations.
+These animals are available from various shelters and rescue organizations.
 When choosing an animal to adopt, it is crucial to consider your lifestyle and needs.
-For example, if you have young children, you may want to consider adopting a dog known to be good with children.
-In addition, it would be best to consider how much time and attention you can devote to caring for an animal.
+For example, if you have young children, consider adopting a dog known to be good with them.
+In addition, consider how much time and attention you can devote to caring for an animal.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.